 We did!
 One donut = easy.
 Two donuts = average (for us).
 Three donuts = challenging.
 Four donuts = very easy.

 Wait, why was four donuts the easiest rating?

 You try to eat four donuts after a hard ride!

-How inconvenient are the "inconvenient passageways"?
+How inconvenient were the "inconvenient passageways"?

 We do our best to provide a safe and enjoyable experience, and rely on our riders to help us maintain a mature, responsible ride culture.
 But on very rare occasions incidents do and have happened, as on any bike ride.
 If something happens to you, we'll do everything we can to make sure you get the help you need.
 But please understand that, by participating in the ride, you assume all responsibility for yourself and agree not to hold the ride leaders liable in any way.

-What should I bring on the ride?
+What should I bring on a ride?

 What kind of bike should I bring?